Pesquisa-UFCAT/parepy/framework_alg_sobol.md

 </p>

 <p align="justify">
-Due to its nonlinear properties and the presence of variable interactions, the Ishigami function is commonly used as a test function for comparing global sensitivity analysis methods.
+    Due to its nonlinear properties and variable interactions, the Ishigami function is commonly used as a test function for comparing global sensitivity analysis methods.
 This function is particularly valuable for benchmarking different sensitivity analysis methods, making it a classic example.
     <br><br>
     The function takes as input a vector \( x = [x_0, x_1, x_2] \), which represents three independent variables.
 Its analytical expression is defined as:
 </p>

 $$